 For that purpose, we recommend “ready-to-drink” (RTD) cocktails.
 The RTD cocktail is now a serious phenomenon.
 Especially among the younger crowd.
-Cucumber gin fizzes, rosé spritzers, you name it.
+Cucumber gin fizzes with different gin brands, rosé spritzers, you name it.
 You can find a canned cocktail version of any classic cocktail and virtually all their delicious permutations.
 And it's a heck of a lot faster for your bartenders to make—no mixing, no free pouring, no nothing.

 Put some on your regular drink menu using menu engineering and offer them at a discount on a canned cocktail night.
 It's a drink special sure to speak to the millennial crowd and the margin is great.
 Just make sure to use our pour cost calculator to maximize your return.